eagle840/killercoda-labs/workInProgress/dotnet/step1.md

 `dotnet --list-sdks`{{exec}}

-TO list all the available templates
+To list all the available templates

 `dotnet new --list`{{exec}}

-to install a template
+To install a template

 `dotnet new (shortname)`{{copy}}

-`ls`{{exec}}

-WIP determine how to use a sepecific sdk when multiple are installed

 ## Use dotnet consol